Northern Territory: Chief minister and cabinet

 The chief minister is the head of government of a self-governing territory (the head of a state government is a premier).
 The chief minister is appointed by the administrator, who in normal circumstances appoints the leader of whichever party holds the majority of seats in the Northern Territory Legislative Assembly.
 The current chief minister is Lia Finocchiaro of the Country Liberal Party.
 The CLP defeated Territory Labor to win office on 24 August 2024.

 Administrator

 The Northern Territory became self-governing on 1 July 1978 under its own administrator appointed by the Governor-General of Australia.
 The federal government, not the NT government, advises the governor-general on the appointment of the administrator, but by convention consults first with the Territory government.
-The current administrator is Hugh Heggie who commenced his three-year term on 31 January 2023; he had previously served as the Northern Territory’s Chief Health Officer.
+The current administrator is David Connolly who commenced his term on 27 February 2026.